Pieloth/ASUS-G713PV-fix/README.md

 > Just rerun the script in such case after a driver installation.

 > [!CAUTION]
-> REAPPLY AsMedia Hotfix Updater 2006_1E each time Chipset drivers are changed, or updated with AMD Adrenalin suite, as said before
+> REAPPLY AsMedia Hotfix Updater 2006_1E each time Chipset drivers are changed, or updated with AMD Adrenalin suite!!
 >
-> DISCONNECT ALL USB devices from laptop before running this Firmware updater
+> DISCONNECT ALL USB devices from laptop before running this Firmware updater!!

 |Action|Command or Registry key: all HKLM keys expand to HKLM\SYSTEM\CurrentControlSet\Control\ |Windows or driver value|New tweaked value|
 |:-----|:---------------------|:-----------:|:------------------------:|